wei2912/wei2912.github.io/posts/haskell/intro-to-haskell.md

 ## Conclusion

-I hope this has showed you how elegant Haskell could be and why many programmers like working in it.
+I hope this has showed you how elegant Haskell could be and why many programmers enjoy working in it.

 There's a lot more to Haskell than this (such as functors, monads, etc.) which make solving other real-life problems quite elegant as well.